-The maximum length of term an investment can be placed with any one counterparty will be determined at all times by reference to Capita's durational bands (unless there are exceptional circumstances).
+The maximum length of term an investment can be placed with any one counterparty will be determined at all times by reference to Link's durational bands (unless there are exceptional circumstances).
 The durational bands currently are:

-Table 4 - Capita Durational Bands
+Table 6 - Link Durational Bands

-Durational Band Colour Maximum term of investment Yellow 5 years (this category is for triple A rated Government debt or its equivalent) Dark Pink 5 years (Enhanced Money Market Funds (EMMF's) with a credit score 1.25) Light Pink 5 years (Enhanced Money Market Funds (EMMF's) with a credit score 1.50) Purple 2 years Blue 1 year (only applies to nationalised or semi nationalised UK Banks) Orange 1 year Red 6 months Green 100 Days No Colour Not to be used
+Durational Band Colour Maximum term of investment Yellow 5 years (this category is for triple A rated Government debt or its equivalent) Dark Pink 5 years (Ultra Short Dated Bond Funds: credit score 1.25) Light Pink 5 years (Ultra Short Dated Bond Funds: credit score 1.5) Purple 2 years Blue 1 year (only applies to nationalised or semi nationalised UK Banks) Orange 1 year Red 6 months Green 100 Days No Colour Not to be used

-In practice, investments undertaken may marginally exceed the suggested durational band but only where the Head of Corporate Improvement and Finance considers this appropriate on a case by case basis in respect of the risk profile of the investment.
+On a practical basis, investments undertaken may marginally exceed the suggested durational band but only where the Head of Corporate Finance considers this appropriate on a case by case basis in respect of the overall details and risk profile of the investment.